danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

             bin/rails test_clock:cleanup
 ```

-When you run `advance_past_renewal`, Stripe processes the events in the background: the subscription renews, the payment fails, Stripe retries according to your retry schedule, each retry fails, and eventually Stripe cancels the subscription.
-All three `invoice.payment_failed` webhooks arrive in sequence — the first failure, then a bit later the second, then the third — from a single advance command.
+When you run `advance_past_renewal`, Stripe executes the billing cycle on their end — the subscription renewal, the payment failure, the retries, the cancellation — and sends an HTTP POST webhook to your endpoint for each event. `stripe listen` forwards those to your local server, your Rails app receives and processes them, and Sidekiq delivers the emails.
+In development, we use the `letter_opener` gem, which intercepts outgoing emails and opens them as browser tabs — so three tabs pop open, one for each payment failure email.

-You see the webhooks arriving in real time in the `stripe listen` terminal.
-In our case, we use the `letter_opener` gem in development, which intercepts outgoing emails and opens them as browser tabs — so three tabs pop open, one for each payment failure email.
-You can visually verify: Does the first email say "Action needed: Update your payment method"?
+You can see all three `invoice.payment_failed` webhooks arriving in sequence in the `stripe listen` terminal — the first failure, then a bit later the second, then the third — all from a single advance command.
+And you can visually verify the emails: Does the first one say "Action needed: Update your payment method"?
 Does it mention "monthly subscription"?
 Is the closure email appropriately dire about data deletion?

 Then repeat for `PLAN=yearly` and verify the yearly variants: does the closure email now reassure the subscriber their data is preserved?
 Six emails total across two plan types, each one visually verifiable in about a minute.